Accretion of perfect fluids onto a class of regular black holes: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the financial support of CAPES (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior, Finance Code 001), CNPq, and FAPESP (Grant 2013/09357-9).
 JCSN thanks Vilson Zanchin's research group for comments and suggestions during a seminar presentation at the UFABC, and AS is grateful for the warm hospitality at the Department of Theoretical Physics, University of Zaragoza, where part of this paper was conducted.
 We would like to thank Ronaldo S.S.
 Vieira for reading the manuscript.
+We also thank an anonymous referee for comments and suggestions.